Get a Free Water Test Kit for Lead

 Pour water from the large sports bottle into the small sample bottle.
 Fill to the neck of the small sample bottle.
 Put the lid back on the small sample bottle.
 Screw the lid on tightly.

 Discard the water in the large sports bottle or use it for non-cooking or non-drinking purposes.
 Return only the water in the small sample bottle to Tacoma Water.
 The large sports bottle is yours to keep.

 Place the small sample bottle inside the 4” x 8” clear bubble-lined resealable bag.
 Seal the bag.

 Complete the required information on the blue “Lead in Water Sampling Information” card.
 Please remember to complete the time and date of collection and to note if you collected the water from kitchen or bathroom faucet.

-Place the sealed bubble-lined bag AND the completed information card inside the 6” x 9” postage-paid return envelope.
+Place the sealed bubble-lined bag AND the completed information card inside the 6″ X 9″ return envelope.
 Seal this envelope with the self-adhesive strip.

-You should receive the analysis results within eight weeks.
-Call Tacoma Water at (253) 502-8207 if you have not received your results after eight weeks.
+You will receive the test results within eight weeks.
+If you have not received your results in that time, call 253-502-8665.